The Best Gray Paint Colors With NO UNDERTONES

 A lot depends on how you actually see color, which can be skewed by any number of things, including…

-- Degrees of color blindness (of which there are many and is more common in men than women)
+- Degrees of color blindness (of which there are many and is more common in men than women).

 - PERSONAL biases toward one undertone or another.
 I’ve had clients tell me they see green in EVERYTHING as they are sensitive to it, even when there isn’t any green to be found!

-How do I know this?
 Well, in my Online Color Consulting, clients send me inspiration photos or written info showing me the ‘true gray look’ they want on their walls.
-Some will send me photos of Benjamin Moore Stonington Gray or Collingwood.
-Others will send photos of Sherwin Williams Repose Gray or Light French Gray as to THEM, they look like true grays.
+Some will send me photos of Benjamin Moore’s Stonington Gray (blue-green undertone) or Collingwood (purple).
+Others will send photos of Sherwin Williams Repose Gray (hot mess) or Light French Gray (violet) as to THEM, they look like true grays.

-But they aren’t.
 Do we need a drink break?
 Silly question, OF COURSE WE DO.

 GRAY PAINT COLORS CAN SHIFT DRASTICALLY DEPENDING ON THEIR ENVIRONMENT